jon-hanson/parsecj/README.md

 ## Proving the Monad Laws

-Given the above definitions of `retn` and `bind` we can now attempt to prove the three monad laws.
+Given the above definitions of `retn` and `bind` we can now attempt to prove the monad laws.
-Since the `retn` and `bind` combinators have been defined as pure functions, they observe referential tranparency, which means we can substitute the function body in place of calls to the function when reasoning about the combinators.
+Note, that since the `retn` and `bind` combinators have been defined as pure functions, they observe referential transparency, meaning we can substitute the function body in place of calls to the function when reasoning about the combinators.

 ### Left Identity